tflo/Ctx-Typeset-Tool/Ctx Typeset/Ctx Typeset.scptd/Contents/Resources/Manual/Manual.md

 If you compile the script as standalone application it should run properly, too.
 However execution will be slower.
 Not recommended.

-**For most tasks it is necessary to enable *Access for assistive devices* in *System Preferences / Security & Privacy / Privacy / Accessibility*, e.g. for the Finder or for your text editor.**
+**For most tasks it is necessary to enable *Accessibility rights* in *System Preferences > Security & Privacy > Privacy > Accessibility*, e.g. for the Finder or for your text editor.
+If you want to launch the script from the Scripts menu (in the menu bar) or from FastScripts you have to give Accessibility rights to SystemUIServer.app!
+(It will *not* show you a message window.
+After the first (failing) launch from the Scripts menu open the Preferences Pane and set the checkmark.)**

 ---